suckitfa/100days-of-python/README.md

 - reproduce the bug 重现BUG
 - using a debugger in vscode
 - most important: it is okay to get bugs when coding.

+### day 16 OOP trying modeling real life objects
+- what is has: attributes
+- what it does: methods
+- class: blue print of objects